joedlcolvin/HTM-NLP/README.md

 with any Python version >= 2.7.
 The SDR database will be stored under "data/".

 ## Measuring SDR similarity
-1. Go to the project home directory and run "python code/test_similarity.py word1 word2" to measure the similarity of word1 and word2.
+1. Go to the project home directory and run "python code/test_similarity.py sample_size wordnet_ic" to measure the similarity of word1 and word2.
-2. Currently support SDR overlap score and WordNet path_similarity.
+2. Currently support SDR overlap score and WordNet path_similarity and wup_similarity, because other similarity scores cannot compare similarity between words with different POS.
+3. Depending on the memory of your machine, you may want to use a small sample.